OpenHEC/SNN-simulator-on-PYNQcluster/petalinux/README.md

 # PetaLinux
 Ubuntu 16.04 with Vivado v2018.2 and PetaLinux 2018.2
 ## Prepare for Petalinux
-First, make sure that you have installed PetaLinux and Vivado in Ubuntu 16.04(See the official Xilinx manual and User Guide or just google or bing it) .
-After you have installed PetaLinux and Vivado, you should source related settings.sh in order to use petalinux and cross-compiler tool-chain in shell. like these two cmds: source /opt/pkg/petalinux/settings.sh and source /opt/Xilinx/Vivado/2018.2/settings64.sh.
-Then, copy two files (hardware description file design_1_wrapper.hdf and bitstream file design_1_wrapper.bit that generated from Vivado project)to one directory.
+First, make sure that you have installed PetaLinux and Vivado in Ubuntu 16.04.
+After you have installed PetaLinux and Vivado, you should source related settings.sh in order to use petalinux and cross-compiler tool-chain in shell. like these two cmds: **source /opt/pkg/petalinux/settings.sh** and **source /opt/Xilinx/Vivado/2018.2/settings64.sh**.
+Then, copy two files (hardware description file **design_1_wrapper.hdf** and bitstream file **design_1_wrapper.bit** that generated from Vivado project)to one directory.
 ## Create PetaLinux Project and modify the Device-tree to reserve memory
 Use petalinux-create cmd to create one petalinux project.
 If you dont know how to create one project, you can type **petalinux-create -h or --help** to get help and more informations.
 Here, I just type **petalinux-create -t project -n nest_laf --template zynq** to create a petalinux project named nest_laf.
 Then, **cd nest_laf/project-spec/meta-user/recipes-bsp/device-tree/files/** to find the **system-user.dtsi** and modify it like below:
 ```